papadopoulos-lab/test-statistician-prediction/README.md

 ## Definitions

-For the purposes of this study, we define a person as having "Disease X" on the date of their third ICD-10 diagnosis.
+- A person has "Disease X" on the date of their third ICD-10 diagnosis.

-We also define a year to contain 365.25 days.
+- A year contains 365.25 days.

 ## Instructions